bashrc2/epicyon/README_goals.md

  * Direct payment mechanisms, although integration with other services may be possible
  * Any variety of blockchain
  * Anything based upon "proof of stake".
 The "people who have more, get more" principle should be rejected.
+ * Like counts above some small maximum number.
+The aim is to avoid people getting addicted to making numbers go up, and especially to avoid the dark market in fake likes.
  * Sponsored posts
  * Enterprise features for use cases applicable only to businesses.
 Epicyon could be used in a small business, but it's not primarily designed for that
  * Collaborative editing of posts, although you could do that outside of this system using Etherpad, or similar